Bonface-Osoro/saleos/README.md

 4. Kuiper, OneWeb and Starlink constellation description dataset: These datasets contains basic technical and orbital parameter details of the three LEO constellations.
 5. Rocket details: This dataset contains information on the characteristics of the rockets previously used in launching LEO satellites.

-The three datasets are stored in the folder, `data/raw`
+The five datasets are stored in the folder, `data/raw`

 Now you should be ready to start running the codebase.